Occupational Health and Safety Committee Training (WHSCC Approved)

 Course Duration: 2.5 days (Some training providers will complete in 2 days)

 Course includes: Certification issued by the WHSCC.
-Recertification not required within the province of NL.
+Recertification required every 3 years.

 Completion requirements: 100% attendance with completion of 100% of course materials.